5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 When it comes to ammo cost and availability, the 223 Remington is the clear winner.

-On average, cheap steel-cased 223 ammo can go as cheap as $0.40/round, while premium hunting ammo typically costs $1.20/round on average.
-In comparison, 5.7x28 ammo starts around $1.20/round for FMJ ammo and goes up from there.
+Cheap steel-cased 223 ammo can go as little as $0.40/round on average, while premium hunting ammo typically costs $1.20/round (at the time of writing).
+In comparison, 5.7x28 ammo starts around $1.20/round.

 Reloading

-The 223 is fairly well known as being a rather forgiving cartridge when it comes to reloading, meaning that minor variations in powder charge and bullet seating depth don’t have a major impact on the functionality of the round.
-This cannot be said for the 5.7x28.
+The 223 is well known as being a rather forgiving cartridge when it comes to reloading, meaning that minor variations in powder charge and bullet seating depth don’t have a major impact on its functionality.

 Ballistics: 5.7x28 vs. 223